maraliwayway/sidekick/README.md

-# Sidekick
+# sidekick

-**sidekick** — Your AI-powered health companion for vitamin identification and medication guidance.
+Your AI-powered health companion for vitamin identification and medication guidance.

 ## Getting Started